Baby Boot Camp: How to Navigate the Newborn Period

 Keep baby comfy

 New parents have the tendency to over-bundle baby.
 As a rule of thumb, put your newborn in one extra layer than what you’re comfortable in.
 So if you’re fine in a T-shirt in your house, put baby in a lightweight onesie with a swaddled blanket over it.
 Look to your little one for cues: If their hands feel cold, their head looks sweaty or they develop heat rash, dress them up or down accordingly.
 Babies tend to feel a little warmer to the touch.
 Try to get in lots of skin-to-skin bonding time in the hospital and the days after so you start learning what baby’s normal body temperature feels like.

 Baby isn’t going to keep a predictable schedule anytime soon, so don’t expect them to.
 Instead, follow the tried-and-true “sleep when baby sleeps” advice.
 That means forgetting about the sink full of dirty dishes and taking a nap—because you never know when you’ll get your next opportunity.
 Rest is definitely more important than cleaning in these first few weeks.

 Keep a mental checklist

 Frequent crying or fussing can be stressful, but take comfort in knowing the crying itself doesn’t hurt baby.
 And because it’s too much to deal with every single cry yourself—especially in those first few weeks home when you’re exhausted and overwhelmed—remember to accept help from your partner and others as much as possible so you get a break.
-If you suspect something’s wrong (you’ve got those mom instincts now!), take baby to the pediatrician.
-She could have a chronic condition, such as reflux or a protein allergy, both of which are treatable, and babies usually grow out of them—whew!
+If you suspect something’s wrong (you’ve got those parental instincts now!), take baby to the pediatrician.
+They could have a chronic condition, such as reflux or a protein allergy, both of which are treatable, and babies usually grow out of them—whew!